-- 2.204 Vertical Alignment - a.
-Minimum tangent street gradients shall be one-half (0.5) percent along the crown and curb. - b.
-Maximum street gradients shall be fifteen (15) percent for collector, and local streets, and ten (10) percent for arterials.
-Grades in excess of the standards must be approved by the City Administrator or designee on an individual basis based upon the following criteria. - 1.
-There is no practical access to property being developed through adjacent properties. - 2.
-The cut/fill required to maintain the standard slopes may cause destabilization of soils. - c.
-Local streets intersecting with a collector or greater functional classification street or streets intended to be posted with a stop sign shall provide a landing averaging two (2) percent or less.
-Landings are that portion of the street within fifty (50) feet of the edge of the intersecting street at full improvement.

-- d.
-Grade changes of more than one (1) percent shall be accomplished with vertical curves.
+2.204 Vertical Alignment

+- a.
+Minimum tangent street gradients shall be one-half (0.5) percent along with the crown and curb. - b.
+Maximum street gradients shall be fifteen (15) percent for the collector, and local streets, and ten (10) percent for arterials.
+Grades above the standards must be approved by the City Administrator or designee on an individual basis based upon the following criteria: - 1.
+There is no practical access to the property being developed through adjacent properties. - 2.
+The cut/fill required to maintain the standard slopes may cause the destabilization of soils. - c.
+Local streets intersecting with a collector street, or greater functional classification street, or streets intended to be posted with a stop sign shall provide a landing averaging two (2) percent or less.
+Landings are that portion of the street within fifty (50) feet of the edge of the intersecting street at full improvement. - d.
+Grade changes of more than one (1%) percent shall be accomplished with vertical curves.
 Vertical curves shall be designed per the "AASHTO Policy on Geometric Design of Highways and Streets".
 "K" values shall be shown on the plans. - 1.
-Vertical curves may be shortened at intersections where there is a stop sign or a "tee" intersection. - e.
+Vertical curves may be shortened at intersections where there is a stop sign or a "tee" intersection.

+- e.
 At street intersections, the crown of the major (higher classification) street shall continue through the intersection.
 The roadway section of the minor street will flatten to match the major street at the quarter panel. - f.
-Street grades, intersections and super elevation transitions shall be designed to not allow concentrations of stormwater to flow over the pavement. - g.
-The standard street cross-slope shall be to match centerline with top of curb.
+Street grades, intersections, and super elevation transitions shall be designed to prevent concentrations of stormwater from flowing over the pavement. - g.
+The standard street cross-slope shall be designed to match the centerline with the top of the curb.
 The minimum cross slope shall be 2%.
 The maximum cross slope shall be 3.6%.